Romanian Orthodox Mission in Transnistria: Perpetrators, bystanders and beneficiaries

 Historian Vladimir Solonari, while agreeing that "[a]ccusations of corruption, abuse of power, and embezzlement abounded and tarnished the mission's reputation", brings some nuance in his assessment of Puiu and of the Romanian mission.
 He points out that, comparatively, the population in Transnistria enjoyed a more favorable religious situation than that of the German-occupied Reichskommissariat Ukraine and that there was some enthusiasm for the Christian revival brought by the Romanians, at least in the first two years of the occupation.
 He also notes that Puiu was a less radical supporter of Romanianization than his predecessor Scriban, occasionally holding religious services in Church Slavonic or giving sermons in Russian.
 Nonetheless, Solonari argues, Puiu had not abandoned the principles of Romanianization despite his behavior being more flexible and tactful.
 Romanian clergymen, for instance, were paid three times more than local ones which caused resentment.

 Paulin Lecca, a Romanian clergyman who served in the Romanian mission left an autobiography, mostly focused on his time in Transnistria.
 Lecca, a Bessarabian fluent in Russian, documented the abuse committed by his fellow missionaries.
 In a particularly shocking scene, Lecca reports his conversation with a hieromonk named Gurie who advised him to rape Jewish women, probably from a nearby ghetto, in order avoid becoming sick from abstinence.
 When Lecca protested, arguing that such acts were sinful, Gurie responded that the women were not baptized, thus a simple prayer to the Holy Virgin would grant absolution.
 Overall, the sexual conduct of the Romanian clergy was scandalous to a point where, pressured by both Government and Church authorities, Puiu was forced to issue stricter guidelines.

 In December 1943 Visarion Puiu resigned as Metropolitan of Transnistria.
 In his resignation letter he cited reasons such as shortage of resources and insufficient missionary priests, but it is reasonable to believe that with the tide of the War turning, Puiu was merely being cautious.
 Between January and August 1944 he stayed at Neamț Monastery, then in Bucharest.

 Saviors

 Priest Gheorghe Petre was recognized as Righteous Among the Nations for having saved Jews in Kryve Ozero.
 Petre was arrested in 1943 and court-martialed but was released in 1944 for lack of evidence.

+Pastor Richard Wurmbrand, himself a Jew, wrote the following in his book Christ on the Jewish Road (Cristos pe ulița evreiască, p.
+43): "I will never forget Archimandrite Scriban, who during the most violent anti-Semitic persecutions was ready to help us day and night, intervening on our behalf on countless occasions.
+This man, who had been the rector of the Theological Institute and whose former students were now priests in Bucharest, would rebuke those in leadership at the Ministry of Culture whenever they made our lives difficult and called us 'kikes' (jidani).
+He would ask them: 'Is this what I taught you?
+Was Jesus not also a kike?
+And was the Mother of God not also a kike?'"